 Fifth, the Irish transfer pricing legislation should be construed to ensure, as far as practicable, consistency with the OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations.
-However, the relevant OECD Transfer Pricing Guidelines referenced in the Irish transfer pricing legislation are the guidelines approved by the Council of the OECD on 13 July 1995, as modified by the updates of 16 July 2009 and the revision of 22 July 2010 (being the 2010 transfer pricing guidelines).
-The 2017 OECD Transfer Pricing Guidelines have not yet been incorporated into Irish law.
-This is more relevant in respect of dealings between Irish companies and persons resident in non-double tax treaty partner jurisdictions.
-The 2017 OECD Transfer Pricing Guidelines are considered to already apply to the interpretation of the arm's-length principle for the purposes of Ireland's double tax treaties.
+However, the relevant OECD Transfer Pricing Guidelines referenced in the Irish transfer pricing legislation are the guidelines approved by the Council of the OECD on 13 July 1995, as modified by the updates of 16 July 2009 and the revision of 22 July 2010 (namely the 2010 Transfer Pricing Guidelines).
+The 2017 OECD Transfer Pricing Guidelines have not yet been incorporated into Irish law but are likely to apply as from 1 January 2020.
+This is more relevant in respect of dealings between Irish companies and persons resident in non-double-tax treaty partner jurisdictions.
+The 2017 OECD Transfer Pricing Guidelines are considered to already apply to the interpretation of the arm's-length principle for the purposes of Ireland's double-tax treates.